foundation-model-stack/fms-hf-tuning/README.md

 ```
 pip install -e ".[fms-accel]"
 ```
 `fms-acceleration` is a collection of plugins that packages that accelerate fine-tuning / training of large models, as part of the `fms-hf-tuning` suite.
-For more details on see [here](#fms-acceleration).
+For more details on see [this section below](#fms-acceleration).

 ## Data format
 We support two data formats: